 This list was created by some wonderful librarians from the Minuteman system and was adapted by Sharon Youth Services to reflect OCLN collections.
 We’re sharing this list in light of the events surrounding the death of George Floyd.
 It is intended to help youth in grades 6-12 process the information and the protests.
 There are resources for all races and for those that wish to help.
 This is intended as an informational source; not all books have been read over by those who created it.

-Maia Be-Joseph's Review of:
+Alicia Wu's Review of:

 Clara Armon's Review of: